VHF omnidirectional range: History

+In 1937, David G. C. Luck filed a patent for a rotating radio beacon on behalf of RCA Corporation, which was issued in 1940.
+He followed that with two additional patents in 1940 for omnidirectional radio range.
+Previous radio beacons confined a pilot to a definite course, without information as to how far off course he may be.
+Luck described his radio range beacon as a radio lighthouse, "All this works like a lighthouse that sends out two kinds of light, one a beam that sweeps around steadily and the other a flash sent out in all directions just as the beam points north.
+Time the interval from the flash until the beam sweeps over you, and you know your exact direction from the lighthouse."

 Developed from earlier Visual Aural Radio Range (VAR) systems, the development of VOR was part of a U.S. civil/military program for aeronautical navigation aids.
 In 1949 VOR for the azimuth/bearing of an aircraft to/from a VOR installation and UHF DME_{(1950)} and the first ICAO Distance Measuring Equipment standard, were put in operation by the U.S. CAA (Civil Aeronautics Administration).
 In 1950 ICAO standardized VOR and DME_{(1950)} in Annex 10 ed.1.

 The VOR was designed to provide 360 courses to and from the station, selectable by the pilot.
 Early vacuum tube transmitters with mechanically rotated antennas were widely installed in the 1950s, and began to be replaced with fully solid-state units in the early 1960s.
 DVOR was gradually implemented and became the major radio navigation system in the 1960s, when they took over from the older radio beacon and four-course (low/medium frequency range) system.
 Some of the older range stations survived, with the four-course directional features removed, as non-directional low or medium frequency radiobeacons (NDBs).